The-Animonculory/Anvil/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Ferroxius for ensuring focus and helping me get things on the right track.
+- Ferroxius for the logo, splash and ensuring focus.
 - The Aetherius Modding Team.
 - The beta testers on Aetherius Modding.
 - Noggog for Mutagen.